dokku/dokku/docs/appendices/file-formats/nginx-conf-sigil.md

 The `$dokku_upstream` variable name is intentionally namespaced (rather than `$upstream`) so vendored templates that already define `$upstream` will not collide if they adopt the resolver branch.

-`NGINX_DNS_RESOLVER` defaults to `127.0.0.1:1053` and `NGINX_DNS_ZONE` defaults to `docker`; both are configurable via `dokku nginx:set --global dns-resolver ...` and `dokku nginx:set --global dns-zone ...`.
+`NGINX_DNS_RESOLVER` defaults to `127.0.0.1:1053`, `NGINX_DNS_RESOLVER_TIMEOUT` defaults to `5s`, and `NGINX_DNS_ZONE` defaults to `docker`; all three are configurable via `dokku nginx:set --global dns-resolver ...`, `dokku nginx:set --global dns-resolver-timeout ...`, and `dokku nginx:set --global dns-zone ...`.
 The literal string `off` is the sentinel for disabling the resolver branch in the bundled template - empty strings are treated as "use the default" because the property is stored on disk and an empty value deletes the property file.
+The short default `dns-resolver-timeout` keeps clients from waiting on nginx's built-in 30s timeout when coredns-docker is unreachable; nginx returns 502 after the configured interval instead.

 ### Choosing between the two